jhellerstein/blog/content/blog/crdt-turtles/index.md

 </p>
 </details>

-#### 🧯 Fix: Internalize Causality
+#### 🧯 Fix: Explicit Causality
-This brings us back to the main point of this post: we need to *explicitly* include information in our OR-set semilattice to support convergent expiry of state.
-Specifically we can use another semilattice to track a **causal context**—e.g. a **version vector**—and use that to determine when it's safe to expire items:
+This brings us back to the main point of this post: we need to *explicitly* include information in our OR-set semilattice ... in this case, to support convergent expiry of state.
+Specifically we can use a nested semilattice to track a **causal context**—e.g. a **version vector**—and use that to determine when it's safe to expire items:

-- ✅ Expire only when every node is guaranteed to have seen a tombstone.
+- ✅ Expire a tombstone only after every node is guaranteed to know about it.

+Note that this constraint breaks the cycle in the diagram of non-convergence above!
+It forbids the edges `S2 -> S3`, `S5 -> S6` and `S8 -> S0`: each of those edges represents a tombstone being expired when at least one node is in a green `+` state and doesn't believe the tombstone exists!

-This extends the OR-Set semilattice into a [lexical product](https://en.wikipedia.org/wiki/Lexicographic_order) semilattice:
+We enforce the constraint by making the OR-Set semilattice a [lexical product](https://en.wikipedia.org/wiki/Lexicographic_order) semilattice:

 ```
 (causalContext, (adds, removes))
 ```

-Unlike our previous *free product*, the lexical product only looks at its second field `(adds, removes)` when breaking ties on the first field `causalContext`:
+Unlike our previous *free product*, the `merge` operator for the lexical product only looks at its second field `(adds, removes)` when breaking ties on the first field `causalContext`:

 $$
 (cC_1, (a_1, r_1)) \sqcup (cC_2, (a_2, r_2)) =